aiegoo/obstruction/README.md

 [project management](https://github.com/aiegoo/cplus/projects/1)
 - Solo Flight background story
 <p style="align: center">
 I hate C++ as I rarely liked the language specific programmers.
-They are rare in numbers and alas in characters too.
-But then it has been some paramount challenge for me hard to climb it over, notwithstanding becoming one, I admit.
-I still have the reservation to start on this path, but who knows the future?
+They are rare in numbers and alas in <br> characters too.
+But then it has been some paramount <br> challenge for me hard to climb it over, notwithstanding <br> becoming one, I admit.
+I still have the reservation <br> to start on this path, but who knows the future?
 </p>
 ### Game process

 ![step 1 & 2](images/obstruction1.png)
 <hr>

 ![step 3 & 4](images/obstruction2.png)
 <hr>

 ![step 5 & 6](images/obstruction3.png)